Idaho agencies say state land agreement is a good deal

 The Idaho Department of Lands and Idaho Department of Fish and Game said that both sides are benefiting from the 2018 agreement.

 Fish and Game through fees it collects from hunters and anglers is paying the Lands Department $580,000 annually, with about a fourth of that in law enforcement patrols.
-The agreement involves access to about 3,750 square miles (9,700 square kilometers) of Idaho endowment lands.
+The agreement involves access to about 3,750 square miles of Idaho endowment lands.

 Idaho received endowment lands in 1890 when it became a state.
 State lands are working lands that are required under the Idaho Constitution to be managed to make money, mainly for public schools.
 Most of the money is generated through logging.